Ä¢¹½ÊÓÆµ

 Clay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Clay have a very low rate of college education: just 8.02% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Clay has a very low overall level of education: only 8.02% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Clay in 2022 was $7,319, which is low income relative to West Virginia and the nation.
 This equates to an annual income of $29,276 for a family of four.
 Clay also has one of the higher rates of people living in poverty in the nation, with 75.74% of its population below the federal poverty line.